 4. Evaluating And Reporting

 Once you’ve collected an adequate amount of data for the scope of your assessment, you now need to turn that data into valuable information.
 Fortunately, there’s a variety of industry-specific auditing software to help you do just that.

 Many software solutions also offer simplified reporting tools to ensure that your information is as valuable as possible to your organization.
 Once you’ve clarified system threats and weak points, your team will be empowered to address them on a proactive basis.

-Although an IT audit may at first seem like more trouble than it’s worth, an MSP provider like Be Structured can simplify every step of the process.
+Although an IT audit may at first seem like more trouble than it’s worth, a managed service provider like Be Structured can simplify every step of the process.
 We’re committed to helping businesses of all sizes take a proactive approach to staying protected from IT threats.

 Contact our team today to learn more about how a comprehensive IT assessment can streamline your team’s workflows and keep you protected from tomorrow’s threats.